The long-awaited release of Surreal CMS 7 has been rolled out. Here's what you need to know about the soft launch.

 price point is more than what most users are willing to pay.
 In version 7, you can use the default

 Pricing has changed in the new version.
-Surreal CMS is now free for personal, educational, and non-profit use.
-To manage commercial websites, you'll need to subscribe to the Business plan for $9/month or $99/year USD.
-For white-labeling and API access, you'll need to subscribe to the Agency plan for $19/month or $199/year USD.
+Surreal CMS is now free for personal, educational, and non-profit websites.
+To manage commercial websites, you'll need to subscribe to the Business plan for $12/month (or $120/year).
+For white-labeling and API access, you'll need to subscribe to the Agency plan for $24/month (or $240/year).

 As a small business owner and a one-man show, this is a huge undertaking.
 I really appreciate your patience during the transition period!